 Meeting up, exchanging ideas, and asking for help always pays off.
 The people who have enjoyed the program the most are those that have shared the ups and downs of the master’s together, not alone.

-Is the Master in Business Analytics & Big Data for me?
+Is the Master in Business Analytics & Data Science for me?

 A very common concern for program applicants is the level of coding fluency needed to apply.
 Fear not!
 Some students come to the program without ever having coded in their lives.
 However, coding should be demystified as soon as possible.
 The pre-program is highly recommended for this, ensuring that you start the first term with some coding basics under your belt, which will help later on when the topics become more complex.